adam-blanchard/gravity-assist-game/project.md

 ## TODO

-- [ ] Add relative orbit instead of absolute - all bodies are flying through space so the orbit line of a ship around the planet is lost
+- [ ] Reduce computation cost of trajectory prediction.
+Can I learn any lessons from KSP?
 - [ ] Finish mining capability
 - [ ] Add exploration capability and track progress of explored bodies
 - [ ] Space stations